Niagara Falls is one of Canada’s most popular tourist destinations.

 Niagara isn’t just the falls — it’s an entire region.
 After your first day full of activity, you should enjoy your last day of vacation at a leisurely pace away from the city.
 Just a half-hour away, you’ll find calm vineyards, quaint towns, and comforting natural scenery.
 Here are your can’t-miss activities for day two:

 One of the longest trails in Canada, the Bruce stretches all the way across the Niagara Escarpment, providing rare glimpses of the natural environment.
 You shouldn’t try to hike the whole thing — that would take months — but an hour or two on the Great Falls Loop will be revitalizing and fun.

 With a dry, temperate climate that doesn’t freeze nearly as hard as surrounding regions, Niagara is perfect wine country.
 You can tour one or all of the region’s wineries, but you should be sure to find one offering ice wine, a deliciously sweet wine native to Niagara.

-Stroll through Niagara-on-the-Lake.
 Bursting with charm, Niagara-on-the-Lake is the less-touristy cousin of Niagara Falls.
 It offers some astounding scenery of Lake Ontario, and much of the architecture in the town center dates back a century or more.
 You can tour Old Fort Niagara, take a horse-and-carriage ride through the park, and stop into the picturesque shops around downtown.

-See a stage performance.
 Niagara is renowned for its support of the performing arts.
 Every year, the region celebrates the Shaw Festival, playing more than a dozen shows throughout the summer and fall.
 It’s a cultural phenomenon you want to enjoy.